JakeDodd/mtgdataload/README.md

     ```
     go build
     mtgdataload.exe
+    # Also, make sure that you restart after installing go and postgres.
+Consider not using windows.
     ```
-    Also, make sure that you restart after installing go and postgres.
-And perhaps reconsider.